BEd (Hons) (University of Melbourne), MA (University of British Columbia), PhD (University of British Columbia)

 My work has been recognised with several honours including an Australian Research Council DECRA Fellowship (2020-2023), the Richard E. Snow Award for Early Career Research Contributions from the American Psychological Association Division 15 (2021), and the Outstanding Early Career Scholar Award from the American Educational Research Association Division C (2020).
 Prior to that, I was awarded the Young Scientist Award from the International Society for the Study of Behavioral Development (2018), and Outstanding Reviewer for the American Educational Research Journal (2016).

-I am an Associate Editor of the Journal of Educational Psychology, Consulting Editor of Educational Psychology, and an Editorial Board Member for Learning and Instruction, Teaching and Teacher Education, Social Psychology of Education, Educational and Developmental Psychologist, and Theory into Practice.
+I am an Associate Editor of the Journal of Educational Psychology, Consulting Editor of Educational Psychology, and an Editorial Board Member for Learning and Instruction, Contemporary Educational Psychology, Teaching and Teacher Education, Social Psychology of Education, Educational and Developmental Psychologist, and Theory into Practice.
 I have held Visiting Research Fellowships at the University of Oxford, Université Laval, and the University of British Columbia.

 I completed my doctoral studies at the University of British Columbia in Canada, and previously worked as a primary school teacher in Melbourne.

 2023: Outstanding Reviewer Award for Learning and Instruction, European Association for Research on Learning and Instruction (EARLI)

 2023: Ranked Top 10 of most productive female educational psychology researchers in the world in the 5-yearly International Rankings of Top-Producing Female Educational Psychology Researchers (Source: Griffin et al., Educational Psychology Review, 2023)